Optiboot/optiboot/README.md

 Optiboot is now installed by default on the Arduino Uno.
 It can be installed on all older mega8, 168 or 328 based Arduinos.

+## Additional Documentation
+More detailed documentation is being added (slowly) to the [repository wiki](https://github.com/Optiboot/optiboot/wiki).

 ## To install into the Arduino software ##
   1. Download the latest using Git or the Zip download feature of GutHub.
 If you download as a zip, also extract it.
   1. You will need to be using a recent version of the [Arduino environment](http://arduino.cc), version 18 or later.